 To compare the risk of CCJS system between poly-substance users and single-substance users.

-Estimate the combined effects of exposure to To quantify the extent to which the relation between poly-substance use and contact with the criminal system varies by treatment outcome.
+Estimate the combined effects of exposure to poly-substance use at admission and treatment outcome on the contact with the criminal justice system.

 Baseline PSU is related to lower treatment completion rates.